MicrosoftDocs/fabric-docs/docs/get-started/task-flow-work-with.md

 To change a connector's start and end values, or switch its direction:

-1. Select the connector to open the connector details side pane.
+1. Select the connector to open the connector details pane.

-1. In the side pane, change the start and end values as desired, or select **Swap** to change connector direction.
+1. In the details pane, change the start and end values as desired, or select **Swap** to change connector direction.

     :::image type="content" source="./media/task-flow-work-with/connector-edit-swap.png" alt-text="Screenshot showing how to edit connector start and end points or change connector direction on the connector details pane.":::